jun-lsh/demon-core-website/demon-core/content/post/chapter1.md

 <p>

 Here, each reaction is _triggered_ by a neutron, when it strikes a plutonium atom (which is a <a class="tooltip">fissile<span>Fissile isotopes undergo fission upon absorption of a 0 KE neutron.
 Fertile isotopes become fissile upon absorption of a nuetron.
 Fissionable isotopes undergo fission when struck by a high energy neutron.</span></a>
 isotope, which undergoes fission upon absorption of a neutron, even one of zero kinetic enegy).
-This in turn, produces 3 neutrons, which can then _trigger_ other such reactions.
+The reaction in turn produces 3 neutrons, which can then trigger other such reactions.

+The energy released is in various forms, including the **kinetic energy of the fission fragments** and **gamma radiation**.
+Gamma rays in particular are dangerous as it is a form of <a class="tooltip">ionizing radiation<span>Ionizing radiation, as the name would imply, can cause atoms and molecules to undergo ionization, in which it has electrons ripped off from them.</span></a>.

+## <ins>The Liquid Drop Model</ins>
+The liquid drop model provides a qualitative explanation of fission, in which the compound nucleus behaves like a <ins>liquid drop</ins>, like when a liquid sloshes, deforms and breaks up into two.
+This is because interior and exterior nucleons experience diferent forces of attraction, and since surface necleons (similar to "surface tension" in a liquid drop) have no nucleons on the "outside" to balance them, when agitated, it could cause the net forces to pull the nucleus apart.